Women in Pakistan: Timeline of Women Development/ Empowerment

-Practices
+Controversial Practices

 Purdah

 Purdah norms are followed in few communities of Pakistan.
-It is practised in various ways, depending on family tradition, region, class, and rural or urban residence.
-Purdah is most likely to be practised among the Pashtuns and the Muslim Rajputs.
-Now, many women in Pakistan don't practise Purdah, which is opposed by many religious scholars.
+It is practiced in various ways, depending on family tradition, region, class, and rural or urban residence.
+Purdah is most likely to be practiced among the Pashtuns and the Muslim Rajputs.
+Now, many women in Pakistan don't practice Purdah, which is opposed by many religious scholars.
 Generally, women living in more developed areas like Lahore, Karachi and Islamabad are more liberal in terms of dressing than women living in less developed areas.

 Vani

 Vani is a marriage custom followed in tribal areas and the Punjab province.
 The young girls are forcibly married off in order to resolve the feuds between different clans; the Vani can be avoided if the clan of the girl agrees to pay money, called Deet, to other clans.
 Swara, Pait likkhi and Addo Baddo are similar tribal and rural customs that often promote marriage of girls in their early teenage years.
 In one extreme case in 2012, a local Jirga in Aari village, Swat ordered that Roza Bibi, a girl of six, must be married off to settle a dispute between her family and the rival family.
 As of 2018, the trend of Vani is decreased very much, allowing more young girls to live their childhood freely.